 Think about it like buying a sixteen-year-old their first car.
 Are you gonna buy them a Cadillac Escalade or a Ford Focus?
 Sure, the Escalade has all the bells and whistles, but will the teenager be able to appreciate them and take advantage of them so that it’s worth the extra money?

-Eventually, they’ll get to the point where the extra cost may be justified and worth it.
+Eventually, however, that teenager will become a driver form whom the extra cost may be justified and worth it.
 But it probably won’t be within their first few years of having a license.

 Running shoes and cycling kit are necessary, but them being expensive isn’t.
 Look at your needs and find the most appropriate gear you can for your personal situation.
-Even if the internet says what you buy is garbage, if it works for you, then it works for you.
+Even if the internet says what you buy is garbage.
+If it works for you, then it works for you.

 You can honestly get a good pair of shoes at Shoe Carnival for under $50.
 I’ve found two pairs of almost brand new Brooks (both the Ghost and the Glycerin) at thrift stores for $20 a pair.
 And do those discount running shoes feel any different on my feet than the expensive ones I own?
 Not really, no.

-And if what gets you there are $99 Walmart bikes and discount running shoes you grab at Goodwill, that’s awesome.
+And if what gets you there are $99 Walmart bikes and discount running shoes from Goodwill, that’s awesome.
 You saved a ton of cash and still get to pound the pavement.
 It’s really a win-win.